agsh/onvif/README.md

 - `timeout` Timeout in milliseconds, number.
 If timeout is omitted, movement will continue until `stop` command

 ### stop(options, callback)
-*PTZ.* Stop ongoing pan, tilt and zoom movements of absolute relative and continuous type
+*PTZ.* Stop ongoing pan, tilt and zoom movements of absolute, relative and continuous type

 Options and callback are optional.
 The options properties are: